kapicorp/kapitan/docs/kapitan_overview.md

 - `templates`: stores Jinja2 and Kadet templates
 - `inventory/targets`: stores target files
 - `inventory/classes`: stores inventory values to be inherited by targets
-- `secrets`: stores secrets referenced inside the inventory
+- `refs`: stores secrets referenced inside the inventory

 #### Example: kubernetes deployment

 Refer to the structure below for more production-like uses of kapitan for kubernetes deployment:

 ```
 .